codeadamca/php-dropbox-api/README.md

 4. On the ```Settings``` tab generate an Access Token.
 Place the Access Token in the ```.env``` file.

 5. Test the upload script.

+> [!Note]
+> The root folder ID must be kept current.
+If the upload is not working use the `/get_authenticated_admin` to retrieve an updated folder ID.

 This cose sample uses a ```.env``` files as described on the [php-env](https://github.com/codeadamca/php-env) repo.